wethegit/react-marquee/README.md

 ## Reduced motion

 Use the `prefersReducedMotion` and `renderReducedMotionFallback` props to serve up a reduced motion experience for your users who have that option enabled on their systems.
-The boolean `prefersReducedMotion` prop can be derived via the browser's `matchMedia API`, if true the marquee defaults to a **much** slower speed, unless `reduceMotionSpeed` is passed.
+The boolean `prefersReducedMotion` prop can be derived via the browser's `matchMedia API`, if true the marquee defaults to a **much** slower speed, unless `reducedMotionSpeed` is passed.
 This workflow is demonstrated in the [Usage](#usage) section above.